-For people in the U.S. illegally, a constant risk exists of being picked up by U.S. Immigration and Customs Enforcement (ICE), then placed into removal (deportation) proceedings.
+For people in the United States illegally and without immigration documents, a constant risk exists of being picked up by U.S. Immigration and Customs Enforcement (ICE), then placed into removal (deportation) proceedings.
 They might have a U.S. citizen or permanent resident boyfriend or girlfriend whom they've thought of marrying, but weren't sure yet.
 Or they might already be married, but because of the immigrant's unlawful U.S. entry, have been unable to apply for the green card without a risky trip outside the United States.

 What if the immigrant gets picked up by ICE?
 This sometimes spurs the couple to marry right away.
 Would that actually help, or would it be too late by then to stop the deportation?

 It is possible in some cases to get U.S. lawful permanent residence based on a marriage that took place after immigration proceedings were begun—in fact, to put forth the marriage as a defense to deportation—but it's not easy, and would definitely need a lawyer's help.
 This article will outline the basic issues involved.

 After an immigration arrest, the foreign-born person is normally held in a detention facility at first.
-A judge might grant release upon payment of a bond, and if the couple can afford to pay the bond and get the non-citizen out, this might be the time to actually get married.
-(Engineering a marriage while one person is in detention will be difficult.)
+A judge might grant release upon payment of a bond.
+If the couple can afford to pay the bond and get the non-citizen out of detention, this might be the time to actually get married.
+(Engineering a marriage while one person is being held in detention will be difficult.)

-With any application for lawful permanent residence (a green card) based on marriage, the couple must prove to the satisfaction of U.S. Citizenship and Immigration Services (USCIS) that the marriage is "bona fide"—in other words, the real thing, not just a sham or fraud to get the person a green card.
+With any application for lawful permanent residence (a green card) based on marriage, the couple must prove to the satisfaction of U.S. Citizenship and Immigration Services (USCIS) that the marriage is "bona fide"—in other words, is the real thing, not just a sham or fraud to get the foreign-born person a green card.